liamsmith3194/otter-hockey/README.md

 1. I want to be able to *add a product to my bag* so that I can **purchase the item(s) I have selected.**

     - Providing the required fields contain valid data, I am able to add any product to my basket with a click of a button.
-    - Every item adding to the basket, displays a handy notification ensuring me that I have add the product successfully.

 #### Notifications

 1. I want to be able to *be notified of when I have added a product to my bag* so that I can **see that my request to add the item(s) has been successful.**

+    - Every item adding to the basket, displays a handy notification ensuring me that I have add the product successfully.

 1. I want to be able to *be shown an overview of my bag* so that I can **see the product and the important details I have selected to ensure they are correct.**

+    - The notification overview displays the name, item size, should the item have a size and quantity

 1. I want to be able to *see the total price of my bag* so that I can **make sure I don't spend more than I want to.**

+    - The total price is located at the bottom of the notification pop-up as soon as an item has been added.

 1. I want to be able to *find out how much more I need to spend to receive free delivery* so that I can **see if it is cost-effective adding another product(s) to qualify for free delivery.**

+    - After adding items to the basket, I am able to see the amount needed for free delivery change, providing me with an amount remaining.
+    - When my basket reached the delivery threshold, the paragraph was removed as expected.

-1. I want to be able to *click a button which takes me to my bag and checkout* so that I can **proceed with payment easily.**
+1. I want to be able to *click a button which takes me to my bag and check out* so that I can **proceed with payment easily.**

+    - The toast notification provides a handy link to the basket in order for me to check out, with the button standing out from the notification block.

 #### Registration